 It's exactly the same when governments deficit (debt) spend too.
 Just like us, governments don't actually 'borrow' anyone else's money in order to facilitate debt.
-Indeed, with respect to government debts which are spent within the home economy, this form of money creation is a "debt we owe ourselves" and thus is not a debt at all.
+Indeed, with respect to government debts which are spent within the home economy, this form of money creation is called a debt only by convention; we can think of it as a "debt we owe ourselves" hence is not a debt at all.
 Internationally, nations also benefit from a common credit platform upon which debt is facilitated by record keeping, not 'borrowing'.

-Debt and money are very different from their common portrayal.
+Money, debt and banking are very different from their common portrayal.
 Seen clearly, they lose their imposing character and can be identified as remarkable tools for universal economic participation, for universal economic rights.

 Over to us